BOARD OF DIRECTORS

 Eric is a Chemistry Instructor at Cochise College and long-time Binational Chorus member.
 His personal focus is how to transcend the sadness of the border wall through music and art.

 Jacquie Phagan Treasurer

 Jacquie is an active community member who has been involved in BNAI from the start.
 Her whole life is a binational experience and she loves music.

 Beth has a Ph.D. in Latin American History from the University of Arizona.
 She has extensive experience in academic and cultural settings in Chihuahua, Zacatecas, and Mexico City and received a Fulbright Dissertation Grant in 2012.
 She was co-director of the Bisbee Poetry Festival in 1984–85.

 Arturo Chacón Board of Directors

 Arturo is the Sonoran Student Recruiter at Cochise College and promotes the Binational Chorus and the Bi-National Arts Institute in schools throughout Sonora in order to create a better understanding of both cultures through music.

 Bijoyini Chatterjee Board of Directors

 Bijoyini is a filmmaker, photographer and dancer based in Bisbee, AZ.
 She is the co-founder of Onirica Productions – an audiovisual production company.
-Currently Bijoyini is working on a documentary “What Happened to our Dreams (working title)” about the portrait of the 60s generation from the counterculture movement that changed the social and cultural landscape of a ghost mining town called Bisbee, AZ.
+Currently Bijoyini is working on a documentary “What Happened to our Dreams (working title)” about the portrait of the 60s generation from the counterculture movement that changed the social and cultural landscape of a former mining town called Bisbee, AZ.
 She has just released her first film Flamenco Syndrome that explores the flamenco culture in the lower Andalucia.